-In the past ten years, there is a huge booming the global market for mobile devices, especially smartphones.
-In the fourth quarter of 2011, smartphone sales outpaced PC sales for the first time ever, and it was not even close, reported by Canalys[1].
-Another milestone for smartphones is that smartphone sales have surpassed those of feature phones in early 2013 for the first time and will continue the dominance over feature phone sales [2].
+The first two decades of 21st century has witnessed a huge growth of smartphones, especially during the past several years.
+In the fourth quarter of 2011, smartphone sales outpaced PC sales for the first time ever, and it was not even close, reported by Canalys [1].
+Another milestone for smartphones is that smartphone sales have surpassed those of feature phones in early 2013 for the first time and will continue the prevalence over feature phone sales [2].
 Of all smartphone sales, Google's Android accounted for 86.8% in the third quarter of 2018 (3Q18), reported by IDC [3].
 In the near seen future, Android will continue to dominate the smartphone market [4].

-Due to Android's open-source feature and low barriers to entry for developers, millions of developers and third-party organizations have been attracted to the Android ecosystem.
-With more than 2 million apps and 20 billion downloads in Q3 2018, Google Play now acts as the engine of the application ecosystem[5].
-Meanwhile, there are many public application markets for installing Android applications thanks to its leniency policy on customizations and extensions.
-However, it has drawn the numerous attentions of attackers and malicious apps.
+Due to Android's open source feature and low barriers to entry for developers, millions of developers and third-party organizations have been attracted into the Android ecosystem.
+With more than 2 million apps and 20 billion downloads in Q3 2018, Google Play now acts as the engine of the application ecosystem [5].
+However, it has drawn the attention of attackers and malicious apps.
 White House estimated that malicious cyber activity cost the U.S. economy between \$57 billion and \$109 billion in 2016 [6], while mobile malware plays an important role in these attacks.
 Not surprisingly, over 90% are found targeted on Android [7].
 The total global number of malicious Android applications has risen steadily in the last 5 years.
-In 2013, just over a half-million samples were malicious.
+In 2013, just over a half million samples were malicious.
 By 2015 it had risen to just under 2.5 million.
-For 2017, the number is up to nearly 3.5 million, as reported by SophosLabs in 2018 [8].
+For 2017, the number is up to nearly 3.5 million, as reported by SophosLab in 2018 [8].